tap349/tap349.github.io/_posts/2017-08-02-chef-troubleshooting.md

 **solution**

-the error occurs when you add non-existing custom cookbook as dependency in your application cookbook's _metadata.rb_ file - so just remove that dependency.
+the error occurs after adding non-existing custom cookbook as dependency in application cookbook's _metadata.rb_ file - so just remove that dependency.

 undefined method `set' for Chef::Platform:Class